DougLeary/LedString/README.md

 FastLED wrapper to simplify lighting for model towns, castles, villages.

 This wrapper class uses FastLED to set up WS2811 lighting for buildings in a model town, medieval village, etc.
-This class does not do animations as such; it assigns a predefined behavior to each led, and that led is lit accordingly.
+LEDs are animated individually by assigning a predefined behavior to each led.

 #### Behaviors
 L = always Lit (white)
 O = always Off (black) - in other words, not used (uppercase "O" not zero)
 S = Switched on and off semi-randomly to give an appearance of habitation.
-F = Flickering yellow light to simulate fireplaces, campfires, etc. Fire LEDs flicker independently.
+F = Flickering yellow light to simulate fireplaces, campfires, etc. Fire LEDs flicker independently of each other.
 C = Custom behavior

 Behavior for individual LEDs is defined using a character string, one character per LED.
 Blanks can be inserted anywhere for readability.
 Example: ```  lights.doSetup("LLOFL SSFLO OOLSS FSSSL");```